Our service now covers areas all across Canada

 You might not think a ceiling fan will come in handy during cold months, but in fact, changing their rotation to clockwise will push warm air down.
 Clean off the blades themselves to get rid of the dust they’ve collected.
 If you haven’t already, remove the A/C units from your windows and make sure that they are cleaned out and well stored.

 Regarding your vents, be certain that they have been cleaned off and out before starting your heating system.
 If possible, pick up an insulating blanket for your water heater.
-Insulating your water can help to save energy and reduce heat loss through the sides of the heater itself, and this can be between 25-40%.
+Insulating your water heater can help to save energy and reduce heat loss through the sides of the heater itself, and this can be between 25-40%.
 This is an excellent solution to help heat up water quicker while saving money on energy bills.

 Now, this might be the last point on the list but we cannot stress the importance of your home’s insulation enough.
 A home that is properly insulated is the only way to keep your house at the correct temperature throughout the year as well as keeping energy costs down.
 One area of the home that is commonly forgotten is the attic.
 The attic of your house needs to be properly protected, so take a walk up and check to see if the tops of joists are noticeable.
 If so, you may have a problem.

 It will be necessary for you to add batt insulation to the insulation that is already installed, placing it perpendicular to the old stuff.
-Make sure that pieces fit snuggly together and try not to leave any noticeable cracks or spaces, as this is exactly where air will escape.
+Make sure that pieces fit snuggly together and try not to leave any noticeable cracks or spaces, as this is exactly where the air will escape.

 However, other methods of insulation for more awkward areas or tighter cracks include blown-in cellulose as well as fibreglass.
 Make sure to consider other areas of your home insulation as well, and improve wherever you can.
-For tips and tricks for insulating your attic, check out our article on the subject!

 RenoQuotes.com can help you get quotes for your weatherproofing project.
 If you submit your project to us, we’ll put you in contact with top-rated contractors.
 Fill in the form on the homepage (it only takes a few minutes), and you will get estimates from trusted professionals.